Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Introduction

-Indeed, efforts have been made towards designing ``spectator'' systems that aid in detecting and tracking such changes \cite{bonato2017adaptive, cortez2017rapid, proctor2020detecting, majumder2020real, gupta2020integration, youssry2021noise}.
-Being subject to the same environment, the goal of the spectator system is to output an estimate of the noise parameter in real-time, which is then used as a classical side-information in various recovery protocols.
-The physical requirements of such systems are two-fold: $(1)$ proximity to the memory/computational qubits, such that the spacial dependence of the noise parameter can be neglected, and $(2)$ exhibiting faster dynamics than the memory qubits.
+Indeed, efforts have been made towards designing ``spectator'' systems that aid in detecting and tracking such changes \cite{bonato2017adaptive, cortez2017rapid, proctor2020detecting, majumder2020real, gupta2020integration, youssry_2023, danageozian2022noisy, song2023optimized, tonekaboni2023greedy, singh2023mid}.
+Being subject to the same physical environment, the goal of the spectator system is to perform real-time quantum sensing of the noise parameter.
+The estimate is then used as a classical side-information in various recovery protocols.
+The physical requirements of spectator systems are two-fold: $(1)$ proximity to the memory qubits, such that the spatial dependence of the noise parameter can be neglected, and $(2)$ exhibiting faster dynamics than the memory qubits.
 The latter is necessary if the feedback information is to be useful for recovery.
 We showcase the functionality of the spectator system within a quantum memory using Figs.~\ref{fig:circuit1} and ~\ref{fig:circuit2}.
 Note that, since the memory and spectator systems are generally different physical systems with different couplings to the same environment, their dynamics will generally be described by different quantum channels with the same noise parameter, i.e. $\mathcal{N}_{\theta}$ and $\mathcal{M}_{\theta}$, respectively.
+More precisely, a spectator-based recovery protocol is comprised of the following characteristic stages, as shown in Fig.~\ref{fig:protocol}: \begin{enumerate} \item \textit{Individual state preparation} of the quantum memory and the spectator system. \item \textit{Free evolution} of the joint memory-spectator system under the action of the shared environment, with generally unknown noise parameters. \item \textit{Quantum parameter estimation} of the environment noise parameters, using the spectator system as a real-time quantum sensor (i.e. a probe). \item \textit{Post-processing} of the measurement outcomes to extract the value of the locally unbiased estimator, and use it to construct the best-guess recovery map. \item \textit{Recovery} of the original state of the quantum memory by applying the best-guess recovery map. \item \textit{Recycling of spectator state}, which prepares it for the next recovery cycle. \end{enumerate}